Why use citations?

 |Example: "Evidence based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
 (1, p.
 71)|

-- name of the copyright holder and link to their user name, and
+- Name of the creator and link to their user name

 The copyright holder may often give permission for the image to be used and distributed to a certain extent, for example in a non-commercial context.
 If you have been permitted to use an image in a certain context, as a rule you must state it's source.
 There is no exact standard for how the source is to be stated; according to the Swedish Copyright Act (1960:729), "the copyright holder must be stated to the extent required by good practice."
 What is considered good practice depends on how and when the image will be used.
 It is best to look at how the copyright holder is usually identified in similar contexts.